 MetLife partners with the Arbor Day Foundation and their network of local tree planting partners to implement our tree planting program.

-The Arbor Day Foundation has been inspiring people to plant, nurture, and celebrate trees since 1972.
+As the world’s largest member nonprofit dedicated to planting trees, the Arbor Day Foundation has been inspiring people to plant, nurture, and celebrate trees since 1972.
 And that simple mission has had a global impact.
-The Foundation has grown over the last 50 years to become the largest member nonprofit organization dedicated to planting trees.
-And in that time, the Foundation has worked with members, supporters, and a strong network of partners to plant and distribute nearly 500 million trees worldwide.
+For over 50 years, the Foundation has worked to plant over 500 million trees in forests and communities around the world.
+And through their strong network of members, partners, and supporters, the Foundation is working to plant another 500 million trees over the next 5 years.

 More information is available at arborday.org.